-My name is Crystal, but my previous foster called me Izzy and that seems to be the name I recognize.
-It takes me a little while to warm up to other animals, but once I do, I can really get into it.
+My name is Crystal, but you can call me anything and I will come.
+It takes me a little while to warm up to bigger animals, but once I do, I can really get into cuddling them and playing with them.
 I have separation anxiety, so I don't like being away from my Hoomans, I really like to cuddle.
 So basically what this means is I get really upset when you leave me, or put me in my kennel.
 At night I do really well in bed with you, so you really don't have to put me in a kennel, I promise I'm a good girl in your bed, just don't put me in the kennel at night and my anxiety won't be an issue.
-During the day if you have to go to work or leave for a few hours, I get really upset, so I have to take prozac, my foster mom has me in an anti-anxiety shirt and it seems to help.
-But don't let anxiety issues deter you, I really am a super sweet, good girl.
+During the day if you have to go to work or leave for a few hours, I get really upset, my foster mom has me on melatonin, and it helps.
+But don't let my anxiety issues deter you, I really am a super sweet, good girl.
 I'm getting better with my anxiety, my foster mom has dealt with it before so she is helping me to come around.
-I know sit, shake, I'm potty trained and kennel trained.
-I just started to learn how to play with my foster fursiblings, and I really like the small one, I'm coming around to the big boy, my furbrother.
+I know sit, shake, I'm potty trained and kennel trained and just learned to use a doggie door, and I like it a lot.
+I am now playing with my foster fursiblings, and I really like the small one, I'm coming around to the big boy, my furbrother.
 The little one licks me and jumps all over me, especially when I am rolling around on the floor.
 She's a puppy so she doesn't bother me much.
 My foster brother intimidates me a little, I think it is his size, but I've started to come around to his way of thinking, he is very gentle and I like that about him.
 I've started to become curious about toys, but they haven't gotten my complete interest yet.
 But like everything else, I'm sure I will come around, especially if my little fursister keeps bringing them to me.
 I need a home that is willing to work on my issues; my foster mom says I have come a long way in a few short weeks.
-I need a home that is calm and will give me the love I deserve, I don't have to be an only dog, but it will take me some time to warm up to my new furmates, I take directions well so if you tell me no or be nice I understand I'm not supposed to do something.
-Cuddle me and I'm all yours.
-I was featured on the Rod Ryan show and they all fell in love with me.
-I sat on the couch with them and licked my way to their hearts.
-They said my fur is so soft, they've never felt another dog with fur as soft as mine, it's like velvet..whatever that is.
-If you saw me at the adoption event at Petco on 4/23, you know I'm a super sweet girl and love all hoomans.
-The little ones kept coming up to me and hugging me, and loving on me.
-That was my favorite part.
-I was super stressed and nervous around all the other dogs and sounds, so I may have been snappish to the the other dogs, but as you can see by my pictures I really do love other dogs, I just get scarred easily and it is my natural reaction to snap at other dogs in my space, especially on my first meeting.
+I need a home that is calm and will give me the love I deserve, I don't have to be an only dog, I prefer little dogs (they don't intimidate me), but it will take me some time to warm up to my new furmates, I take directions well so if you tell me no or be nice I understand I'm not supposed to do something.
+I have learned how to use a doggie door to go outside, and sometimes I like to go out and sun myself.
+I am no longer a velcro dog, whaterver that means....my foster mom says I have learned it is okay to be alone on my bed.
+But if you Cuddle me and I'm all yours.
+I like little hoomans especially when they pet me and start loving on me.
+As you can see by my pictures I really do love other dogs, I just get scarred easily and it is my natural reaction to snap at other dogs in my space, especially on my first meeting.
 My fursiblings don't give me space and I am okay with it now, just remember it takes me a few days to warmup to them and then I will be happy to play and snuggle them too.
-My foster mom tried to introduce me to a cat through glass, but the cat swipped at me and I growled, so I don't think I like cats (it was at the adoption event so it's hard to say if I really don't like cats or was stressed).
+My foster mom tried to introduce me to a cat through glass, but the cat swipped at me and I growled, so I don't think I like cats.

 Your message has been sent to Houston Boxer Rescue.